 Apply the nematodes to moist lawns when the soil temperature is above 10ºC (50ºF).
-Immediately after application water the grass well so the nematodes are washed into the soil to reach the roots where the leatherjackets will be and make sure the lawn does not dry out after applying nematodes.
+Immediately after application water the grass well so the nematodes are washed into the soil to reach the roots where the leatherjackets will be feeding.

 Applying Nematodes with a hose end feeder:

 Divide the 250 sqm to be treated into 50 sqm areas.

 Wash the feeder through with water to ensure it is clean.